 In order to configure Anchore Enterprise Client for use with LDAP, the requisite information for connecting and authenticating with an LDAP directory server must first be provided by an administrator.
 For the purposes of determining what users can see and do once they are logged in, the administrator must also create one or more account association entries, called user mappings.

-When an LDAP user authenticates, the Anchore Engine account associated with their session is determined by the first user mapping containing a search filter that matches the information in their LDAP record.
+When an LDAP user authenticates, the Anchore Enterprise account associated with their session is determined by the first user mapping containing a search filter that matches the information in their LDAP record.
 LDAP authentication will fail if no matches are found, if the associated account is disabled, or if the user’s login credentials are incorrect.

 The following sections in this document describe how to configure the Anchore Enterprise Client for use with an LDAP directory server, how to add user mappings, and how to log in to the application as an LDAP user.

 Administrators can provide the information used to connect Anchore Enterprise Client to an LDAP server from the LDAP sidetab in the Configuration view.
 Please note that this sidetab is not visible to non-administrative users.

 The connection property fields shown in this view are described below:

 |Manager DN||The distinguished name (DN) of an LDAP directory manager that the Anchore Enterprise Client can use to perform further queries about LDAP users during login.
 The directory manager is typically a privileged server administrator who, once authenticated, can access the LDAP record of any user intended to access the application.|

 |Manager Password||The password associated with the Manager DN.|

 |Base DN||The relative distinguished name in the LDAP directory tree hierarchy under which queries about users should be performed.|

 After you have entered the required connection properties, click the Save button to store them.
 Once stored, you can click the Test button to verify that the application can authenticate with the LDAP server using the details you’ve provided.